What is RFX Software? A Complete Guide for 2026

 An RFI is the "just looking" phase of the procurement process.
 A company uses a Request for Information when it needs to gather general information and get a feel for the market.
 It’s a low-stakes way to understand what solutions, services, or products are available to solve a potential problem.
 Think of it as casting a wide net to see what you catch.
 For the buyer, it’s about education and discovery.
 For your sales team, an RFI is your chance to introduce your company, showcase your expertise, and build a relationship early on.
 The goal isn't to win a deal just yet, but to position your company as a credible partner for when the buyer is ready to get serious.

-Request for Proposal (RFP)
+Finding Solutions: The Request for Proposal (RFP)

 This is where things get specific.
 A Request for Proposal is sent when a buyer has a defined need or a complex problem and wants to see how different vendors would solve it.
 Unlike an RFI, an RFP asks for a detailed plan, including your methodology, timeline, and, of course, pricing.
 This is the document that requires a comprehensive, persuasive response that proves you don’t just understand the problem—you have the best solution for it.
 Responding to an RFP is often a heavy lift, requiring input from multiple departments, but it’s also where the biggest opportunities lie.
 It’s your formal pitch to win the business.

-Request for Quotation (RFQ)
+Comparing Costs: The Request for Quotation (RFQ)

 When a buyer issues a Request for Quotation, they know exactly what they want and are primarily focused on price.
 The specifications for the product or service are already crystal clear, so there’s no need for creative problem-solving or detailed proposals.
 The main question an RFQ seeks to answer is, "How much will this cost?"
 For example, a company might send out an RFQ for 500 new laptops with specific hardware requirements.
 The decision will likely come down to which qualified vendor offers the best price.
 Responses to RFQs are typically straightforward, focusing on line-item pricing and delivery terms rather than a narrative solution.

-Beyond the Big Three: Other RFX Types
+Beyond the Big Three: A Look at Other RFXs

 While RFI, RFP, and RFQ are the most common players, the RFX world is much larger.
 You might encounter a variety of other documents, each with its own purpose.
 For instance, a Request for Qualifications (also, confusingly, RFQ) is used to vet vendors based on their experience and credentials before a project is even defined.
 You might also see a Request for Tender (RFT) or Request for Bid (RFB), which are often used in the public sector and are highly structured.
 There are many RFX types, and knowing what each one asks for is key to deciding whether—and how—to respond.